 Notice what’s happening.

-If your fingers and your pubic bone move backwards towards your tailbone you are in a posterior pelvic tilt.
+If your fingers and your pubic bone move backwards towards your tailbone you are in an anterior pelvic tilt.

-If your fingers and your pubic bone move forwards you are in an anterior pelvic tilt.
+If your fingers and your pubic bone move forwards you are in a posterior pelvic tilt.

 If your hand is in a straight line you are in neutral pelvis.

 This is such an easy way to check your alignment and find your body in space!
 I learnt this technique from Kim Vopni @thevagiancoach – check out her awesome feed!

 So why is developing an awareness of neutral pelvis important in pregnancy?